aegismichael4/CMPM-121-D3/PLAN.md

 - [x] darken cells that are outside of collection range
 - [x] remove cells that are out of neighborhood range
 - [x] generate new cells proceedurally as the player moves around the map

+### D3.c: Object Persistance

+Key technical challenge: Maintain the state of cells so that they don't regenerate tokens when you leave and come back.

+Key gameplay challenge: Fully and permanently (bar page refreshes) remove cells from the map when collected.

+**Steps:**

+- [x] use new cell removing functionality to remove cells when they're collected
+- [] set up a map to hash in the stringified coordinates that maintains whether cells have been collected
+- [] extract the cell creation process into a method, with a check to verify the cell hasn't already been collected first